jvermeir/ShoppingList/log.md

 All data classes now have a `@Serialization` annotation.
 This isn't necessary for Spring because it will automatically set `Content-Type: application/json`.
 It is necessary if you want to use `httpPost().jsonBody(Json.encodeToString(data))` as shown above.

 Other than that, it feels like some structure is evolving.
 As an experiment I grouped all `Category` related code in `Category.kt`.
-This helps me keeping track better than having a file per layer, but it's still early, so we'll see.
+This helps me keep track better than having a file per layer, but it's still early, so we'll see.

 The http client is fuel (https://github.com/kittinunf/Fuel) which works well enough.
 See `IngegrationTest.kt` for details.